 What Dating Is For

-It is the process by which two people come to understand who they are with one another, what they are offering, and whether this particular relationship can rightly move toward commitment.
+It is the process by which two people come to understand who they are with one another, what they are offering, what they are receiving, and whether this particular relationship can rightly move toward commitment.

 Dating is not an end in itself.